How compounding can supercharge your ISA returns

 Albert Einstein reportedly called compounding the eighth wonder of the world.
-While it might not rival the Great Pyramid of Giza, compounding can do amazing things for your money over time.
+While it might not rival the Great Pyramid of Giza, compounding can work wonders for your money over time.

 Of course, not everyone is able to invest £20,000 a year.
-But the beauty of compounding is that even relatively small amounts can balloon into sizeable sums over time.
+But the beauty of compounding is that even relatively small amounts can grow into sizeable sums over time.

 What is compounding?

 Compounding is when you earn returns on the money you invest as well as on the returns themselves.
-It’s a simple concept, but it can have a big impact on your wealth.
+It’s a simple concept, but it can have a powerful effect on your wealth.
+Over time, the impact of compounding on a stocks and shares ISA can be significant.

 The table below shows a simple example of compounding in action.
-It assumes an initial investment of £1,000, which grows by 5% a year.
+It assumes an initial investment of £1,000, which grows by 5% a year after fees.

 Compounding in action